FinchVPN Review: Quick Expert Summary

 FinchVPN Plans & Pricing

 FinchVPN offers a free plan and 2 tiered-premium plans (Pro and Premier).
-All of the plans only allow 1 simultaneous connection, which is pretty laughable considering the industry standard is 5-7 connections.
-Private Internet Access, for example, allows up to 10 connections while IPVanish has unlimited connections.
+All of the plans only allow 1 simultaneous connection, which is pretty laughable considering the industry standard is 5-10 connections.
+Private Internet Access and Surfshark, for example, both allow unlimited connections.

 The free plan comes with a limited data cap, access to only 3 servers in the US and Luxembourg, and email and live chat customer support platforms.